ch810ya/roxo/content/plan-your-trip/_index.md

 > *Pro Tip:* Remember to always obey traffic laws, wear your seatbelt, and avoid distracted driving.
 Enjoy the journey and stay safe on the road!

+Well, that's everything you need to know about planning a trip.
+With your plans complete and your gear prepared, just start travelling.
+I hope you will find my Travel Planner useful for planning your first or next backpacking trip.

 <!-- ##### Ready with your Travel Checklist and trying to decide where to go?
 - *Visit [Travel Guides](../destinations) for over 100 destinations in Australia or the world.*